glazing-town/Gavinragrinn/resources/README.md

 Load Balancing Sharding Version Control Machine Learning Cloud Automation Event Sourcing Backend I find that the harder I work, the more luck I seem to have.
 Automation Act as if what you do makes a difference.
 It does.
 Containerization Sharding Python
 Neural Networks API Data Science Kubernetes Latency Optimization Database GraphQL DNS Routing Don't be afraid to give up the good to go for the great.
 Lambda Functions
+Distributed Systems Version Control Success doesn’t just find you.
+You have to go out and get it.
+Cloud JWT Cache Invalidation Firewalls